Photographs courtesy of Toby Watt - lawyer, friend and photographer extraordinaire...

 With IE8, if one particular tab causes a problem, IE8 does *not* close completely.
 Instead, the one problem tab is closed and reopened, and the end user will see an alert warning that this has occurred:

-One thing to bear in mind is that although IE8 does not close completely, all open tabs will be refreshed as part of the ACR process, but the way that it refreshes is different to normal behaviour (yes, I know, "different" is not a very technical explanation, but I haven't worked out why I am seeing what I am seeing).
+One thing to bear in mind is that although IE8 does not close completely, sometimes other open tabs will be refreshed as part of the ACR process, but the way that it refreshes is different to normal behaviour (yes, I know, "different" is not a very technical explanation, but I haven't worked out why I am seeing what I am seeing).

 For example, under normal conditions, if the tab which is displaying the compose pane for my blog is refreshed I see this message: